airladon/FigureOne/docs/api/tutorials/interactive/interactive.md

  * The temporary texture pixels are mapped to the screen pixels and the corresponding touched pixel found
  * The color of the pixel touched is mapped to the figure element with that color

-This method is common, performant, simple (as complex touch volumes don't need to be defined), and will automatically handle depth - elements in front of other elements relative to the camera will be selected.
+This method is commonly used, performant, simple (as complex touch volumes don't need to be defined), and will automatically handle depth - elements in front of other elements relative to the camera will be selected.

 When a larger touch border is required for a 3D element, use the `touchScale` property to scale the element in the temporary texture.

-When debugging, the `figure.showTouchable()` method can be used to render the temporary texture being used to determine what is touched to the screen.
+When debugging, the <a href="#showTouchable">Figure.showTouchable()</a> method can be used to render the temporary texture being used to determine what is touched to the screen.

 ```js
 const figure = new Fig.Figure({ scene: { style: 'orthographic' } });